-The PCS places no barrier on the establishment of a corporate practice or of a mixed partnership with members of other professions.
-Neither should it be interpreted as imposing any constraints which would limit a member's freedom to accept employment or to give advice.
-A member must, however, avoid arrangements which inhibit the member's ability to conform to the standards of behavior, integrity, competence and professional judgment which other members or the public might reasonably expect of a member (including, but not limited to, the requirements of professional guidance).
+The PCS should not be interpreted as imposing any constraints which would limit a member's freedom to accept employment or to give advice.
+A member must, however, avoid arrangements which inhibit the member's ability to conform to the standards of behaviour, integrity, competence and professional judgment which other members or the public might reasonably expect of a member (including, but not limited to, the requirements of professional guidance).